A Highly Sensitive Person: I'm not weird - I'm just an HSP male.

 Now, I guess it's the right moment.

 I am sitting at Toodz House in Fatmawati.
 Pretty cozy.
-Like the ambience here.
+Like the ambiance here.

 So yeah, I guess it's been pretty hard for me being an HSP.
 I'm not sure to what HSP level I am at.
 But, I guess it's like a spectrum where you can't possibly be 100% HSP.
 Just like you can't ever be sure to be 100% introverted.
 Or 100% extroverted.
 We are all (I believe) fall into the spectrum where we may be inclined to be at one end of the spectrum.